19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) twice the value of any donation of units in unit trusts traded in Singapore or listed on the Singapore Exchange,

-made by an individual in the year preceding the year of assessment to any institution of a public characterapproved by the Minister, Comptroller or any Central Fund Administrator on the application by that institution; and
+made by an individual in the year preceding the year of assessment to any institution of a public character approved by the Minister, Comptroller or any Central Fund Administrator on the application by that institution; and

 (f) an amount equivalent to twice the value, the value to be determined by an appraiser licensed under the Appraisers and House Agents Act (Cap.
 16) and approved by the Chief Valuer appointed under the State Lands Act (Cap.
 314), of any donation of any immovable property made by him in the year preceding the year of assessment to any institution of a public character approved by the Minister, Comptroller or any Central Fund Administrator on the application by that institution.